 What inspired me to start Top Dog?
 After watching frustrated people being pulled around parks and neighborhoods by their misunderstood dogs and seeing people at their wit's end trying to just “live” with their dogs, I knew I could help.
 I am a graduate of one of the country’s top live-in dog training schools, National K9.
 While there, I worked alongside trainers from all over and as far away as Greece.
 I consistently work to stay on the cutting edge of training theory and practice by attending seminars and continually working with colleagues in the industry..

-I am a member of the two leading dog training professional organizations, the International Association of Canine Professionals (IACP) and the Association of Professional Dog Trainers (APDT).
-I’m a UofL grad and veteran.
+I am a Professional Member of the International Association of Canine Professionals (IACP) and also serve on the Legislative Committee.
+I’m a UofL graduate and veteran.
 I live in Lagrange with my wife, Caroline our 2 girls and 3 dogs… Ava, a rescued large breed mix and Scout, a Rhodesian Ridgeback and Margot, a Belgian Malinois.